daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Ability Selection Guidelines**

-**Tier 1:** Choose an ability that grants training or an asset to skills associated with the focus’s theme, or that grants 5 or 6 points to a particular Pool.
+**Tier 1:** Choose an ability that grants training or an asset to skills associated with the focus's theme, or that grants 5 or 6 points to a particular Pool.
 Alternatively, choose an ability that grants only 2 or 3 points to a particular Pool and an ability that provides training or an asset to just one task.

-**Tier 2:** Choose whichever kind of ability wasn’t chosen at tier 1.
+**Tier 2:** Choose whichever kind of ability wasn't chosen at tier 1.

 **Tier 3:** Choose two mid-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
-One option should be a non-fantastic ability that improves the character’s abilities within the focus’s theme.
+One option should be a non-fantastic ability that improves the character's abilities within the focus's theme.
 For instance, if the theme involves paying attention in some fashion, an information-gathering ability might be appropriate.

-The other option should be something that either improves the character’s Edge in an appropriate stat or provides the character with some kind of defense.
+The other option should be something that either improves the character's Edge in an appropriate stat or provides the character with some kind of defense.

-**Tier 4:** Choose another ability that grants additional training or an asset to skills associated with the focus’s theme, or that grants 5 or 6 points to a particular Pool best suited to the focus.
+**Tier 4:** Choose another ability that grants additional training or an asset to skills associated with the focus's theme, or that grants 5 or 6 points to a particular Pool best suited to the focus.
 Or choose two abilities that provide only 2 or 3 points plus another tier 4 ability that improves a single task or skill.
 Alternatively, provide a branch-out ability suggested at tier 5.

 Finally, if the focus has yet to grant some kind of defense, a defensive ability could be provided here.

-**Tier 5:** Choose an ability that allows the character to branch out slightly—perhaps one like Expert Skill that allows them to automatically succeed on a task they’re trained in.
+**Tier 5:** Choose an ability that allows the character to branch out slightly---perhaps one like Expert Skill that allows them to automatically succeed on a task they're trained in.
 Alternatively, if a nonstandard benefit was provided at tier 4, provide the benefits suggested at tier 4 here.

 **Tier 6:** Choose two high-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.